muneebsamad/leaflet-challenge/readme.md

 Hello,

-Please find the leaflet challenge in this repo.
+Please find the Part 1 leaflet challenge in this repo.

 Static folder contains the javascript and css file